 As students, we have so many exams to take, it gets to the point that we’re almost reciting revision in our sleep.
 There’s so much to do and be ready for!

-I had my own kind of ritual whenever I first sat down for each exam during my GCSE’s.
-I would recite a little phrase over and over in my head- ‘It’s going to be fine, the exam will be fine, in only a few hours it will be over and I will have survived.’
-It helped to calm me down a little bit, remembering that it wouldn’t last forever and that it would only be a few hours long.
+I have my own kind of ritual whenever I first sit down for each exam.
+I recite a little phrase over and over in my head- ‘It’s going to be fine, the exam will be fine, in only a few hours it will be over and I will have survived.’
+It helps to calm me down a little bit, remembering that it won’t last forever and that it’ll only be a few hours long.
 It’s something I remind myself whenever I feel anxious: that the feeling is only temporary.

-The thing I always find most anxiety inducing and nerve wracking about exams is the prospect of sitting in a room full of people in absolute silence for 2 hours.
-I did, of course, also worry about the contents of all the exams and whether I would pass, but the idea of all those people surrounding me was extra daunting to me.
+The thing I have found most anxiety inducing and nerve wracking about exams is the prospect of sitting in a room full of people in absolute silence for 2 hours.
+I do, of course, also worry about the contents of all the exams and whether I would pass, but the idea of all those people surrounding me has been extra daunting to me.

-We did our GCSE’s in the school’s sports hall, so there were no windows to sit by, and the only truly ideal place for me to be sat was the back row, which very rarely happened.
+GCSE exams were taken in the school’s sports hall.
+There were no windows to sit by, and the only truly ideal place for me to be sat was the back row, which very rarely happened.
 I ended up sat in the front row for one of my exams, and I remember my heart sinking when I found out.
 On the day, one of my friends ended up sat in the row next to me, which instantly calmed me down a bit, and then all the other exams after that in which I was at the front were fine, because I knew from that first exam that it would be fine.

 During my A Levels, our exams were in a smaller room, which not only meant less people surrounding me, but there were also windows all the way around the room.
 I found that every time I walked in for an exam and ended up sat by a window, my anxiousness dulled considerably.
 I think the ability to look outside of the room and see the sky was really helpful because it made me feel so much calmer and less confined into the room and surrounded by people.